Speak Your Truth

 If you wouldn’t say what you’re typing IRL, don’t post it on someone’s Instagram.
 Never hide behind the presumed anonymity of social media.
 People are people and words can wound.
 The internet can be a wonderful place to build community but it can also offer a false sense of unreality.
 Leaving someone a mean comment is the same thing as dropping a nasty note in their locker, except it lasts longer.
 Teach your kids to act the same.

-4. When you are making consumer decisions, your wallet is your voice.
+4. When you are making purchasing decisions, your wallet is your voice.

 Don’t be complacent about the companies you support.
 We tend to think that the little guy can’t make a difference in the face of corporations, but your money talks.
 Buy the change you want to see in the world.